Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function: Background

 \subsection{Background on quadratic problems}

 Solving (\ref{eq:QP}) is equivalent to solving the linear system

 which has a unique solution if $H \succ 0$.
-The quadratic optimization problem in (\ref{eq:QP}), and hence the linear system (\ref{eq:QPoptCond}), is in this work considered to be solved by an exact linesearch method on the following form.
+The problem (\ref{eq:QP}), and hence (\ref{eq:QPoptCond}), is in this work solved by an exact linesearch method on the following form.
 The steplength, iterate and gradient at iteration $k$ is updated as

 which together with a specific formula for $p_k$ constitute the particular exact linesearch method.
-The model exact linesearch method is summarized in the algorithm below.
+The model method is summarized in the Algorithm~\ref{alg:ELSMQP} below.

 The search direction in Algorithm~\ref{alg:ELSMQP} may be calculated using PCG with a symmetric positive definite preconditioner $M$.
-The corresponding algorithm for solving (\ref{eq:QPoptCond}) may be formulated using the Cholesky factor $L$ defined by $M = L L^T$.
-This is equivalent to the application of the methods of conjugate gradients (CG) to the preconditioned linear system
+The corresponding algorithm for solving (\ref{eq:QPoptCond}) can be formulated using the Cholesky factor $L$ defined by $M = L L^T$.
+This is equivalent to application of the method of conjugate gradients (CG) to the preconditioned linear system

 with $\hat{x}= L^T x$, see, e.g., Saad \cite[Chapter 9.2]{Saa03}.
 If all quantities generated by CG on (\ref{eq:PcondQPoptCond}) are denoted by "$\>\hat{\>}\>$", then these quantities will relate to those from CG on (\ref{eq:QPoptCond}) as, $\hat{g} = L^{-1}g$ and $\hat{p} = L^{T}p$.
 The iteration space when $M = I$ or when $M$ is an arbitrary symmetric positive definite matrix will thus be related through a linear transformation.
 In this work the following PCG update is considered,